shivaninja/sampledff/README.md

 Uses unsigned char for dataset storage

-uses unsigned int for array length
+Uses unsigned int for array length

 Uses integer arithmetic only (no floating point)